2020-2021 Durham PreK Application

-To complete an application for the 2019-2020 school year, call 1-833-PREK-EDU to speak to the Bilingual Pre-K Application Specialist and schedule an application appointment with a counselor (appointments available in Spanish).
+To start the application process, call 1-833-PREK-EDU to schedule your appointment with a Bilingual Pre-K Application Specialist (appointments available in Spanish).
 Appointments will be at the Jim and Carolyn Hunt Child Care Resource Center, 1201 S. Briggs Avenue, Durham, NC 27703.